CU (store): Malaysia

 CU opened its first stores within Malaysia in 2021, after reaching a partnership with local convenience store company myNews Holdings Bhd.
 CU plans to open 500 stores within Malaysia by 2026; the group will initially open 30 to 50 CU stores and assess their sales performance before expanding further.
 In April 2021, CU opened its first store in Centerpoint Bandar Utama.

 Mongolia

 CU has opened a net total of 363 stores; 348 stores in Ulaanbaatar, 3 in Erdenet City, 1 store in Darkhan-Uul, 1 in Lün, Töv Province, 1 in Kharkhorin, Ovorkhangai, 1 in Selenge, 1 in Khentii Province, 1 in Choir, Govisumber, CU competes with another Korean convenience chain, GS25, which has 124 stores throughout the capital region.

 United States

 In May 2025, CU announced it would expand to the U.S. market, with the first stores opening in Hawaii in the fourth quarter.
 The flagship store is located at the Executive Centre in Honolulu and opened in November 2025.

+Former operations

+Iran

+CU launched its first foreign store in November 2018, in Tehran, Iran.
+However, the store closed less than a month later due to the United States' sanctions against Iran.